 Of the main three Spanish past tenses, the Spanish past imperfect can be the most problematic for Spanish students.

 This is the third article in a series of phrase trigger articles to help distinguish the use of the Spanish past tenses.
-Here is the first post on phrases that trigger the past simple tense, and the second on phrases that trigger the present prefect tense.
+Here is the first post on phrases that trigger the past simple tense, and the second on phrases that trigger the present perfect tense.

 And just like the other two, I’m going to start with a quick overview of the Spanish past imperfect.